The Rumbling: Music video

 The music video for "The Rumbling" was released on March 2, 2022, after being teased with two short trailers three weeks before.
 Directed by Taiyo Yamamoto, it features the band performing the song in Attack on Titan setting.

-As of February 2023, "The Rumbling" has over 35 million views on YouTube.
+As of May 2025, the music video for "The Rumbling" has over 80 million views on YouTube.

 The band also released the official instrumental playthrough videos for drums, bass, and guitar on their YouTube channel.

 Commercial performance

 The song became SiM's most commercially successful song, debuted at No. 3 on the US Hot Hard Rock Songs chart, No. 15 on the US Hard Rock Digital Song Sales chart, No. 30 on the US Hot Rock & Alternative Songs chart, and No. 23 on the UK Rock & Metal Singles chart in its first week.
 It hit No. 1 on the US Hot Hard Rock Songs chart the following week and No. 13 on the US Hot Rock & Alternative Songs chart on the chart dated February 19.
-The song also entered the US Hard Rock Streaming Songs chart at No. 18 on January 27, 2022 with over 2.1 million US streams.
+The song also entered the US Hard Rock Streaming Songs chart at No. 18 on January 27, 2022, with over 2.1 million US streams.
 After the release of the full song, "The Rumbling" re-entered the US Hard Rock Digital Song Sales chart, jumped to No. 2.
 It also debuted at No. 5 on the US Bubbling Under Hot 100 Singles, and No. 92 on the Billboard Global 200 chart.
 In the band's home country of Japan, it charted at No. 67 on the Japan Hot 100 and No. 5 on the Oricon Digital Singles chart, selling 8,065 downloads in its first week.